ibacaraujo/infogan-dfl/01-information-theory/required-reading-01.md

-# Notes of the Chapter 1.6 from Pattern Recognition and Machine Learning / Bishop
+# Notes on Chapter 1.6 from Pattern Recognition and Machine Learning / Bishop

 We begin to study Information Theory with a discrete random variable and a question about it.